vyperlang/vyper/docs/built-in-functions.rst

     :type c: fixed literal value
     :param d: the gas amount to attach to the call.
     :type d: uint256
-    :param e: the wei value to send to the address (Optional)
+    :param e: the wei value to send to the address (Optional, default: 0)
     :type e: uint256
+    :param f: the bool of whether or not to use DELEGATECALL (Optional, default: False)
+    :type f: bool

-    :output f: bytes[outsize]
+    :output g: bytes[outsize]
     """

 Calls to the specified Ethereum address.